NIH-NEI/oct-segmenter/README.md

 Vis Sci.
 2011;52(10):7738-7748.
 Published 2011 Sep 29.
 doi:10.1167/iovs.10-6925" were implemented in MATLAB.
 These are the descrete forms of the algorithm described in the appendix of the paper:
-- `preprocessing-scripts/oct-image-quality-improvement/comp_exp.m`: Applies
+- `preprocessing-scripts/oct-image-contrast-enhancement/comp_exp.m`: Applies
   compensation and then exponentation.
-- `preprocessing-scripts/oct-image-quality-improvement/exp_comp.m`: Applies
+- `preprocessing-scripts/oct-image-contrast-enhancementexp_comp.m`: Applies
   exponentiation and then compensation.
-- `preprocessing-scripts/oct-image-quality-improvement/comp_only.m`: Applies
+- `preprocessing-scripts/oct-image-contrast-enhancement/comp_only.m`: Applies
   compensation only.

-These scripts take a path to a TIFF file as input and save the converted TIFF in a file name as the input image and the `_comp_exp.tiff`, `_exp_comp.tiff` and `_comp_only.tiff` suffix respectively.
+These scripts take a path to a TIFF file as input and save the converted TIFF to an output file name.
+To convert all the 'tiff' images in a directory see the script `preprocessing-scripts/oct-image-contrast-enhancement/enhance_images_contrast.m`